shredthaGNAR/stars/README.md

 * [kondasoft/ks-bootshop](https://github.com/kondasoft/ks-bootshop): Our Free Shopify Theme focused on simplicity, speed, and user experience.
 Download it today and finish your Shopify store within days, not months.
 Powered by Bootstrap v5 framework and 15+ years of coding experience.
 * [lando/lando](https://github.com/lando/lando): A development tool for all your projects that is fast, easy, powerful and liberating
 * [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop): Drop any files to any devices on your LAN.
-* [langchain-ai/langchain](https://github.com/langchain-ai/langchain): 🦜🔗 The platform for reliable agents.
+* [langchain-ai/langchain](https://github.com/langchain-ai/langchain): The agent engineering platform
 * [langfuse/langfuse](https://github.com/langfuse/langfuse): 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with OpenTelemetry, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
 * [languagetool-org/languagetool](https://github.com/languagetool-org/languagetool): Style and Grammar Checker for 25+ Languages
 * [stuyam/laravel-phone-validator](https://github.com/stuyam/laravel-phone-validator): A phone validator for Laravel using the free Twilio phone lookup service.